RyanPLehan/Htmx.Net.MVC/README.md

 ## Branch: 05-CRUD
 This branch will specially deal with the Create Read Update and Delete (CRUD) operations.
 For some routes, ie /Home/Departments, we perform a Read operation to display preliminary information to the user.
 However, we will now dive deeper into each route/endpoint for enhanced CRUD operations.

-We will continue to use View Components, but the views will be displayed a [Modal Dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/#:~:text=Dialog%20(Modal)%20Pattern-,About%20This%20Pattern,outside%20an%20active%20dialog%20window.)
+We will continue to use View Components, but the views will display a [Modal Dialog](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/#:~:text=Dialog%20(Modal)%20Pattern-,About%20This%20Pattern,outside%20an%20active%20dialog%20window.)

 The following updates were performed:
 1. For proper Modal Dialog, an update of Bootstrap to version 5+ was performed.